Algorithm-hardware co-design of neuromorphic networks with dual memory pathways: Results

-We benchmarked DMP-SNN on this co-designed hardware platform against other leading neuromorphic hardware platforms, namely Loihi2~\citep{loihi2}, ReckOn~\citep{reckon}, ElfCore~\citep{elfcore}, and DenRAM~\citep{d2024denram}.
-Our architecture achieves more than $4\times$ higher throughput than digital delay-based hardware like Loihi2, and over $1.9\times$ higher throughput than recurrent architectures including ReckOn (\textbf{Figure~\ref{fig:hardware}b}).
-These gains arise from compact slow-memory operations and parallelisation strategies that eliminate data dependencies.
-Further, DMP-SNN delivers over $5\times$ higher energy efficiency than both digital delay-based hardware (Loihi2) and analogue delay-based designs (DenRAM) (\textbf{Figure~\ref{fig:hardware}c}), primarily by eliminating the synaptic-delay buffer overhead (e.g., capacitor arrays in analogue implementations).
-The integration of operator fusion and heterogeneous operand stationarity yields an additional $2.5\times$ {improvement in energy efficiency over ElfCore, as confirmed in the ablation (see Method, Experimental setup).} Finally, \textbf{Figure~\ref{fig:hardware}d} shows that DMP-SNN incurs only a minor area overhead relative to ElfCore due to intermediate accumulation buffers, yet achieves more than $2\times$ higher area efficiency than ReckOn, owing to the removal of recurrent weight-matrix storage.
-Further details of the hardware validation procedure are provided in \textbf{Methods}.
+We benchmarked DMP-SNN on this co-designed hardware platform against other leading neuromorphic hardware platforms, namely Loihi2~\citep{loihi2}, ReckOn~\citep{reckon}, ElfCore~\citep{elfcore}, and DenRAM~\citep{d2024denram}. {The Loihi2 is a programmable digital neuromorphic research platform.
+The benchmark considered in this paper refers specifically to the delay-based SNN implementation proposed in~\citep{loihi2}.} {Our architecture achieves over $4\times$ higher throughput than a digital delay-based implementation on Loihi2,} and over $1.9\times$ higher throughput than recurrent architectures including ReckOn (\textbf{Figure~\ref{fig:hardware}b}).
+These gains arise from compact slow-memory operations and parallelisation strategies that eliminate data dependencies. {Furthermore, DMP-SNN delivers more than $5\times$ higher energy efficiency than both the digital delay-based implementation on Loihi2 and analogue delay-based designs such as DenRAM.} (\textbf{Figure~\ref{fig:hardware}c}), primarily by eliminating the synaptic-delay buffer overhead (e.g., capacitor arrays in analogue implementations).
+The integration of operator fusion and heterogeneous operand stationarity yields an additional $2.5\times$ {improvement in energy efficiency over ElfCore, as confirmed in the ablation (see Methods, Experimental setup).} Finally, \textbf{Figure~\ref{fig:hardware}d} shows that DMP-SNN incurs only a minor area overhead relative to ElfCore due to intermediate accumulation buffers, yet achieves more than $2\times$ higher area efficiency than ReckOn, owing to the removal of recurrent weight-matrix storage.
+Further details of the hardware validation procedure are provided in \textbf{Methods}. {\textbf{ Extended Data Figure~\ref{sup5_figure}} further reports a hardware scaling analysis when doubling the LIF neuron layer.}

 Overall, the experimental results demonstrate that DMP-SNN attains high computational efficiency on conventional digital hardware, surpassing architectures fabricated on more advanced technology nodes and even designs leveraging emerging memristive devices.